DeKUT-DSAIL/rhd-echo-label/README.md

 ## Web Application Deployment
 This web app is developed using [Dash](https://dash.plotly.com/) and has been deployed here: [RHD imaging Web app](https://rhd-imaging-325212.uw.r.appspot.com/).

-  #Steps taken to deploy the app
+  # Steps taken to deploy the app on GCP

   I followed steps outlined a [blog post](https://www.phillipsj.net/posts/deploying-dash-to-google-app-engine/) by [Jamie Phillips](https://www.phillipsj.net/)

-  1. Create a virtual environment and activate it.
+  1. Create a virtual environment and activate it. python -m venv rhd-env
-  2. Install requirements that are in the requirements.txt file.
+  3. Install requirements that are in the requirements.txt file. pip install -r requirements.txt
-  3. Run py file: main.py (The default behaviour of Google App engine is to assume the entrypoint is located in a file called main.py)
   4. Create a app.yaml configure it.
-  5. Run "gcloud app deploy" on the Google Cloud SDK tool.
+  5. Download and install ]Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+From the Google Cloud SDK terminal change into the directory where you have saved your       main.py, requirements.txt and app.yaml files.
+(The default behaviour of Google App engine is to assume the entrypoint is located in a file called main.py).
+   Enter y if prompted for a y/n response.
+      gcloud app deploy --promote